2026 · New York MCA Defense Guide

 Do I need a New York MCA defense lawyer in 2026?

 Most New York MCA distress is solved at the negotiation table, not the courtroom.
-The cases that genuinely need a defense attorney are a minority, and even those usually start with a settlement firm doing the upstream work first.
+The engagements that genuinely need a defense attorney are a minority, and even those usually start with a settlement firm doing the upstream work first.

 ~20%